Innovation Federal Credit Union: History

 When Pioneer Credit Union and Western Credit Union merged, they re-branded to Southwest Credit Union in 1993.
 Southwest Credit Union and BCU Financial merged January 1, 2007 to form Innovation Credit Union.
 This was the first financial institution in Canada to pilot Point of sale.
 The pilot took place in Swift Current, Saskatchewan in 1985, and involved the installation of point of sale systems at 28 Pioneer Co-op outlets.

+Innovation amalgamated with ABCU Credit Union Ltd. ("ABCU") - an Alberta credit union located in the Edmonton region - on April 1, 2026.
+The partnership is the first interprovincial credit union merger in Canadian history.

 Innovation is the 21st largest credit union in Canada, and the third largest credit union in Saskatchewan.
-The credit union has over 58,000 member owners and total assets of $4.047 billion CAD (2021).
-Its services include banking, wealth management, credit products and services through 24 advice centres.
+The credit union has over 80,000+ member owners and total assets of $5.8 billion CAD (2025).
+Its services include banking, wealth management, credit products and services through 30 advice centres.

 Advice Centre locations

 Innovation Credit Union refers to its physical locations as Advice Centres.
-Innovation has Advice Centres in the Saskatchewan communities of Buffalo Narrows, Goodsoil, Pierceland, Meadow Lake, Shell Lake, Leoville, Glaslyn, Meota, Medstead, Hafford, North Battleford, Battleford, Cut Knife, Wilke, Swift Current, Gull Lake, Cabri, Hodgeville, Gravelbourg, Frontier, Eastend, Lancer, Ponteix, and Mankota.
+Innovation has Advice Centres in the Saskatchewan communities of Buffalo Narrows, Goodsoil, Pierceland, Meadow Lake, Shell Lake, Leoville, Glaslyn, Meota, Medstead, Hafford, North Battleford, Battleford, Cut Knife, Wilke, Swift Current, Gull Lake, Cabri, Hodgeville, Gravelbourg, Frontier, Eastend, Lancer, Ponteix, La Loche, Île-à-la-Crosse, Mankota, Edmonton and Beaumont.
 The Credit Union also has administration offices in Regina, SK and Saskatoon, SK.

 Federal Credit Union

 In October 2017, Innovation Credit Union provided notice of its intent to apply to become a federal credit union.
-The following December, Innovation Credit Union members voted in favor of a proposal to become the first federal credit union headquartered in Saskatchewan.
-Of 17,214 members who voted, 82% voted in favor of the Special Resolution.
+The following December, Innovation Credit Union members voted in favour of a proposal to become the first federal credit union headquartered in Saskatchewan.
+Of 17,214 members who voted, 82% voted in favour of the Special Resolution.
 The Credit Union received approval to begin operating as Innovation Federal Credit Union effective June 23, 2023.This will make Innovation Federal Credit Union the first Saskatchewan credit union to be federally-regulated and the third federally-regulated credit union in Canada, with UNI Financial Cooperation being the first, and Coast Capital Savings being the second.

-Naming rights and sponsorships

-The credit union holds the naming rights to the InnovationPlex in Swift Current, a multi-purpose recreation facility mainly used for ice skating and curling.
-The facility is used by Western Hockey League's Swift Current Broncos.

-North Battleford's InnovationPlex, opened in 2013, is named for the credit union which donated $1.5 million for lifetime naming rights.
-The overall facility includes four-components: the Dekker Centre for the Performing Arts, the Northland Power Curling Centre, the NATIONSWEST Field House, and the Battlefords CO-OP Aquatic Centre.

-As of 2021, Innovation has donated over $7.29 million to the communities it operates in.

-In 2018, Innovation donated $100,000 to the new Saskatchewan Hospital.
-In recognition of this donation, the patient business centre will be named in honour of Innovation Credit Union.